 The following section provides examples of Digital Transformation Initiatives in existence today or that have the potential to be adopted by accountants in the future:

-1. Save up on time and cost
+1. Save on time and cost with Automation

-2. Boost flexibility and accessibility
+2. Increase flexibility and accessibility

 Embracing the future of accounting